information

 14B.110.070 Requirements of Permit Holders.

-1. A. Any person issued any permit for any amusement device shall supervise the use and operation of such device to prevent its use or operation for any purposes contrary to the provisions of this Chapter or any other violation of the provisions of the City Code or applicable State statutes.
+1. A. Any person issued any permit for any amusement device must supervise the use and operation of such device to prevent its use or operation for any purpose contrary to the provisions of this Chapter or any other violation of the provisions of the City Code or applicable State statutes.

 1. 1.
-All location, amusement center, and temporary location permits issued under this Chapter shall either be:
+All location, amusement center, and temporary location permits issued under this Chapter will either be:

 2. 2.
 If affixed to the amusement device, the permit must be visible for inspection without removing any portion of the amusement device, or any other obstacle, and without physically moving the amusement device from its normal operating position.

 3. 3.
-The entire face of any displayed permit shall be visible.
-The permit shall be displayed or affixed during its entire term.
+The entire face of any displayed permit must be visible.
+The permit must be displayed or affixed during its entire term.

-3. C. Any person issued a Location Permit, or a permit to operate an amusement center, shall operate, maintain and supervise the permitted business and its premises, including parking facilities, to prevent:
+3. C. Any person issued a location permit, or a permit to operate an amusement center, must operate, maintain and supervise the permitted business and its premises, including parking facilities, to prevent:

 1. 1.
 Violations of the provisions of the Portland City Code, state, or federal law, relating to juveniles, minors, alcoholic beverages, gambling, obscenity, controlled substances, prostitution, or crimes against persons or property as defined by the Oregon Revised Statutes, that are connected in a time and manner with the operation and proximity of such premises;